FederatedAI/KubeFATE/docs/tutorials/Build Two Parties FATE Cluster in One Linux Machine with MiniKube.md

 1. Change name to fate-10000;
 2. Namespace use fate-10000;
 3. partId use 10000;
-4. exchange points to the proxy of party 9999, which ip is 10.160.112.145 and port is 30009;
+4. Remove exchange part;
 5. nodePort of proxy part, set to 30010, which can be connected by proxy 9999;
-6. Remove partList of proxy part;
+6. Change the partyList according to proxy setting in party 9999;
 7. Change the count of egg setting from 3 to 1.

 Okay, we can start to install these two FATE cluster via KubeFATE with following command,